shopware/admin-api-reference/docs/guides/quick-start/06-cms-handling.md

       "type": "string"
     },
     "displayNestedProducts": {
-      "description": "When set to true, it shows all the products", "type": "string"
+      "description": "When set to true, it shows all the products.", "type": "string"
     },
     "type": {
-      "description": "Accepts `page`, `folder` and `link` type of categories", "type": "string"
+      "description": "Accepts `page`, `folder` and `link` type of categories.", "type": "string"
     },
     "productAssignmentType": {
-      "description": "Takes values `product` and `product-stream` ", "type": "string"
+      "description": "Takes values `product` and `product-stream`. ", "type": "string"
     },
     "active": {